Online age verification in the United Kingdom: Online Safety Act duties

 Under the 2023 act, platforms and social media that provide pornography, or material relating to suicide, self-harm or eating disorders, are obliged to verify the age of their users to ensure they are not under 18.
 The act specifies that age verification techniques must be robust, but does not require any further duties regarding privacy or security.
 Sites that do not comply may face fines, or be blocked in the UK by Internet service providers.

 Although the act does not require children to be identified through age verification, some platforms including Reddit (via Persona) and Bluesky (via Kids Web Services) opted in 2025 to use age verification in order to distinguish adults from children.

+Other proposals

+In January 2026, the government started a consultation on policies that would create a "safer digital childhood", including the possibility of a social media ban for children similar to the Australian ban.

+While debating the Children's Wellbeing and Schools Bill, the House of Lords accepted an amendment requiring the government to extend age verification to virtual private networks.
+As of April 2026, the bill has yet to become law.

+While debating the 2026 Crime and Policing Bill, the government sought to add a clause allowing ministers to amend the Online Safety Act to mitigate the risk of harm from AI-generated content by statutory instrument.
+This was criticised by the Hansard Society as an example of overly-broad "Henry VIII power" that undermines Parliamentary scrutiny.